rust-lang/rust-installer/README.md

 * Make install.sh not have to be customized, pull it's data from a config file.
-* Install an uninstall.sh script.
-* Allow components to be selected during install.
-* Allow components to be modified from an existing install.
 * Be more resiliant to installation failures, particularly if the disk is full.
 * Pre-install and post-uninstall scripts.
-* Be more thoughtful about overwriting existing files.
 * Allow components to depend on or contradict other components.
 * Sanity check that expected destination dirs (bin, lib, share exist)?
 * Add --docdir flag.
 Is there a standard name for this?